bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.end

-- `"status.end"`: (object) Event emitted once at the end of the nettest.
+Event emitted once at the end of the nettest.
 This event is always emitted, regardless of whether the nettest naturally reaches its end or is interrupted.
 As such, you can rely on this event as a "once" suitable for releasing all the extra resources you may have allocated as part of the nettest lifecyle.

 This event includes the following attributes: